High School to College – how to enjoy a smooth transition

 Before you decide to apply, make sure you know the difference between college and university.
 Although your preferred field of study will help guide you in choosing the right college or university, to put it simply, colleges usually have smaller student bodies and faculties when compared to universities as they offer limited degree programs.
 Universities have a larger and more diverse student population and offer a wider variety of degrees and classes in comparison to a college.

 When making a choice between the two, reflect on your personal learning style.
-Do you thrive in smaller groups or do large classrooms with more students seem more suited?
+Do you thrive in smaller groups or do you prefer large classrooms with more students?

-INTO schools (Pathway Programs) are a great option for students looking to study overseas as these schools help international students transition into the education system in a foreign country.
-Take a look at what’s on offer at institutes and programs that are leading the way for international education options such as Shorelight, Colorado State University and Butte University.
+INTO schools (Pathway Programs) are a great option for students looking to study abroad as these schools help international students transition into the education system in a foreign country.
+Take a look at what’s on offer at institutes and programs that are leading the way for international education options such as Colorado State University and Butte College.

 Keep in mind that when you go abroad to study, you are also leaving behind a support system that you have been used to your whole life; you are starting fresh.
 A good way to make this transition is to look for a school that offers extensive support services to help international students adjust to life abroad.
 The Font Bonne University, Liverpool Hope University and the Suzhou Centennial College are three examples of schools that offer great support.